meredoschi/gradcert/README.md

 Back in 2013, I first started writing what would then become **grad**uate **cert**ificate.

-It originated as a personal project and steadily grew.
+It originated as a personal project and steadily grew (developed entirely by myself).
 As I learned more about Ruby on Rails, I later wrote some Rspec tests and began to use linters to beautify the code, when feasible.

-*This is its first public/international release (still on the development branch).
-As such, it may contain some rough edges.*

 Its production version (which contains additional code) has been running since April 2016 with generally positive feedback from users.

 ## ABOUT

+   This is the first international version, so I am still in the process of translating, revising and refactoring some of the code.

 ### Matriculating students

 The system allows participating institutions to matriculate students in a user friendly way, during the "registration season".